mlrun/mlrun/docs/projects/ci-integration.md

 See the full example in [**https://github.com/mlrun/project-demo**](https://github.com/mlrun/project-demo)

-### Using GitLab CI/CD
+## Using GitLab CI/CD

-when running using [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) the user need to set the credentials/secrets and update the script `.gitlab-ci.yml` directory which will be executed when code is commited/pushed.
+When running using [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) you need to set the credentials/secrets and update the script `.gitlab-ci.yml` directory, which is executed when code is commited/pushed.

-Example script, will be invoked when we create a pull request (merge requests):
+Example script that is invoked when you create a pull request (merge requests):

 ```yaml
 image: mlrun/mlrun